khan-faiz/khan-faiz.github.io/_posts/2022-01-14-ethereum-cardano-polkadot.markdown

 ![](/assets/polkadot-chain.jpg)

-**I didn't want to clutter up this thread with more information, so I will save funding avenues for another post.
-I will say briefly that each of these projects has a grants program that we would be able to apply to with the right idea, so I think if we discuss these projects in broad terms it would help me figure out what to focus on for the next topic.
-I've also included some 'deep reading' links for those who are looking for more info, below.**

-*EDIT: I've made another post on various funding sources for each of these communities: https://americanfreedoms.org/t/funding-sources-within-various-communities/18?u=strayneutrino*
+**I've also included some 'deep reading' links for those who are looking for more info, below.**